 Adrian Kohl

-Scientists are using the Seek Module to pull ancient sounds out of rocks and pollen, giving us a first-hand listen to how the world sounded thousands of years ago.
+Scientists are using new tools like the Seek Module to pull ancient sounds out of the dirt and rocks, letting us hear what the world sounded like thousands of years ago.

 Palynological Data Correlation